louislam/uptime-kuma/README.md

 If you love this project, please consider giving me a ⭐.

+## 🗣️ Discussion

+You can also discuss or ask for help in [Issues](https://github.com/louislam/uptime-kuma/issues).

+I think the real "Discussion" tab is hard to use, as it is reddit-like flow, I always missed new comments.

 ## Contribute

 If you want to report a bug or request a new feature.
-Free feel to open a new issue.
+Free feel to open a [new issue](https://github.com/louislam/uptime-kuma/issues).

 If you want to modify Uptime Kuma, this guideline may be useful for you: https://github.com/louislam/uptime-kuma/blob/master/CONTRIBUTING.md

 English proofreading is needed too because my grammar is not that great sadly.
 Feel free to correct my grammar in this readme, source code, or wiki.